XT8SS/gift-tree-calculator/README.md

-# Gift Tree profit probabilities calculator and visualizer
+# Gift Tree profit probabilities calculator and visualizer for Fantastic Frontier